West Kempsey

 Employment conditions in West Kempsey face significant challenges, ranking among the bottom 10% of areas assessed nationally

-However, construction has limited presence with 5.9% employment compared to the regional average of 9.7%.
-The area appears to offer limited local employment opportunities as indicated by the difference between the Census working population and resident population.
-Over the 12 months to September 2025, labour force levels decreased by 1.0% while employment declined by 3.7%, causing the unemployment rate to rise by 2.4 percentage points.
-In comparison, the Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Kempsey's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Between September 2024 and September 2025, West Kempsey's labour force decreased by 1.0% and employment declined by 3.6%, raising unemployment by 2.4 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts (May-25) project overall growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
+Applying these to West Kempsey's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment